 There are two main situations where you can rescind an in absentia Order of Removal and have your case reopened.
 First, if you did not receive notice of the hearing.
 Second, because you did not appear due to exceptional circumstances.

 Even if the reason for your absence falls under one of these categories, fighting against an Order of Removal is an uphill battle.
 In order to avoid deportation, you need to understand the process in full.
-Further, you should hire an immigration attorney immediately to help you with your case.

 What is an Order of Removal?